ietf-artarea/ad-comments/iesg-evaluation/draft-ietf-drip-registries-29/ballot-anewton1998.md

 574	   servers that answer authoritatively, SPoF avoidance, etc - but not 575	   enforce these.

-It is always helpful to be much specific about these checks, otherwise we shouldn't expect that they will be done.
+It is always helpful to be specific about these checks, otherwise we shouldn't expect that they will be done.
 Can a non-exhaustive list of checks be specified?